naomiajacobs/WebpackTalk/README.md

 Transcript to come.

-Visit the page for this at https://naomiajacobs.github.io/WebpackTalk.
+Visit the page for this at <a href="https://naomiajacobs.github.io/WebpackTalk" target="_blank">https://naomiajacobs.github.io/WebpackTalk</a>